The Home Depot and Target breaches reportedly could have been avoided by upgrading to Windows 7 for Embedded Systems. Read here.

 XP End of Support: What does this mean?

-- Microsoft will no longer invest any resources to maintain or update XP.
+- Microsoft no longer invests any resources to maintain or update XP.

-What will you experience if you do not upgrade before April 8?
+What will you experience if you do not upgrade?

 - Security Vulnerabilities:

 o Each week, Microsoft releases security patches for each of their current operating systems.
-After April 8th, these patches will no longer be made for XP.
-PCs with XP will be more vulnerable to viruses, spyware and other malicious software.
+Since April 8th 2014, these patches have not been made for XP.
+PCs with XP are more vulnerable to viruses, spyware and other malicious software.

 - Compliance Issues :

 o Laws require certain industries to comply with security regulations, such as HIPPA.
-If using XP, industries regulated by HIPPA, and others, will no longer be compliant with the law because of the lack of security with XP.
+If using XP, industries regulated by HIPPA, and others, are no longer compliant with the law because of the lack of security with XP.

 - Lack of Software Support: